Fish2Dev/mini-python-projects/README.md

 ## So, What Can You Do In This Repo?
 - Give feedback on projects or contribute to this repo!
 (See [Feedback & Contribution](#-feedback--contribution) section).
 - Use these projects as ideas and build them yourself!
 (See [Project Building Guide](BUILDGUIDES.md) section).
 - Use these projects as inspiration to create your version or make the existing version better!
-(See [Project Building Guides](BUILDGUIDES.md) section).
 - It's your choice with what you want to do with them!

 ## ⬇️ Installation Guide